-When an exclusion is issued, parents will always be contacted.
+When an exclusion is issued, parents will always be contacted and have a right of appeal.
 The procedure for appealing against an exclusion will be outlined in the letter accompanying notification of the exclusion.

 Other Sanctions

 A range of other sanctions is available to the school and will be used when it is deemed appropriate.
 These may be used in lieu of, or in addition to, the measures outlined above.
 Examples of some of these other sanctions are: